anna-moiseeva/SML209/index.md

 <h2>Online lessons for beginners to help with their start in learning Russian!</h2>
 <p> <em>Discover True Russia Today</em> is a site for those who have decided to study Russian language on their own.
-Everyone will be able to commence discovering Russia by the exporation of basic facts to the long historic and rich Russian culture.
-Learning about the Russian culture is an excellent way to start to learn Russian and understand Russian-speaking people.
-This website  offers a possibility to study Russian vocabulary, pronunciation, grammar by completin the interactive words and phrases, local insights, and memory-building exercises  which help you understand, apply, and practice what you  learn.</p>
+Everyone will be able to commence discovering Russia through the introduction to the long historic and rich Russian culture.
+Learning about the Russian culture is an excellent way to start learning Russian and understand Russian-speaking people.
+This website  offers a possibility to study Russian vocabulary, pronunciation, grammar by completing the interactive words and phrases, local insights, and memory-building exercises which help you understand, apply, and practice what you learn.</p>
 <hr>

 <h2> Section 2: My aims for this year</h2>